 Here are some answers to the most frequently asked questions about the COVID-19 vaccine.

 Getting vaccinated is a way to protect your whānau and whakapapa.
 It’s a way to keep everyone protected, from our kaumātua to our mokopuna.
 It protects us by teaching our bodies how to fight the virus.

-When we get vaccinated, we can better protect those in our community who can’t get immunised such as tamariki and rangatahi who are under 16.
+When we get vaccinated, we can better protect those in our community who can’t get immunised such as tamariki who are under 12.